Accessibility

 - We are working on a study on reading helpers for dyslexia at the European level.

-- We are developing a new line of EPUB 3 reading software development kit on Android and iOS, with a great attention to accessibility (for navigating in the application and for accessing EPUB content).
+- We are developing a new line of EPUB 3 reading software development kit on Android and iOS, with great attention to accessibility (for navigating the application and for accessing EPUB content).
 We call it the Readium Mobile project.

-- We are managing Readium LCP, the only accessibility friendly DRM on the market.
+- We are managing Readium LCP, the only accessibility-friendly DRM on the market.

 EDRLab Documents